Tony Crudo

-Anthony "Tony" John Crudo (born March 25, 1959 in Seattle, Washington) is a former U.S. soccer defender who spent five seasons in the North American Soccer League.
+Anthony John Crudo (born March 25, 1959, in Seattle, Washington) is a former U.S. soccer defender who spent five seasons in the North American Soccer League.
 He also earned seven caps with the U.S. national team between 1979 and 1982.

 Youth

 In 1968 played for Federal Way Boys Club.
 In 1969 moved to Shoreline and played for Lake City Blue Barons (coached by his dad Ray Crudo).
 Crudo attended Shorecrest High School in Shoreline, Washington, where he was a member of the school's 1976 state championship soccer team.

 NASL

 Crudo signed with the Tampa Bay Rowdies of the North American Soccer League (NASL) in the fall of 1977.
 He saw no regular-season outdoor games that year, but did play in an exhibition game against China on October 13, 1977.
 In 1979, he played the first seven games of the season in Tampa Bay before being traded to the California Surf in July.
 During the 1980–81 NASL indoor season, Crudo played 13 games.
 He continued with the Surf until the end of 1981 when the Surf folded.
 In October 1981, the Seattle Sounders purchased his contract.
 He played only three games during the 1982 season.
 He left the NASL at the end of the season.